sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

 I'm fairly happy with the arrangement, except that I have to think before I save: "oh, this is a big file, I better put it under `~/data`".
 Occasionally I'll forget to and then end up shuffling data off the SSD to the SATA when the SSD fills, or when I discover something I didn't think about (Downloads, or a program that stores huge datasets in `~/.blackhole`), so I'm starting to think maybe I should actually think about my tiered storage approach, rather than just be *ad-hoc* and have to keep moving stuff around, risking loss and making backups....

 Since I've decided to make `/home` be the hard drive now, then I shouldn't need to shift files around as often.
-Instead I can use the SSD as a "memory" tier for data access that's *speed critical*, that can be mounted at `/data/mem`.
+Instead I can use the SSD as a "memory" tier for data access that's *speed critical*; that can be mounted at `/data/mem`.

 My tiered storage approach is now like this: